Edited by Sci-Fi Christian and QueenofKlaroline

 He took a few steps, pausing to observe the hole in the wall Tyler left and then he turned his head towards the kitchen.

 It couldn't have been more of a disaster.
-Many of the ceramic floor tiles were cracked and while she had done her best to clean the blood off the walls and floors, a brown tinge remained.
+Many of the ceramic floor tiles were cracked and while she did her best to clean the blood off the walls and floors, a brown tinge remained.

 "I see Niklaus has been here."